Skip to content

 We favour small, reviewable changes over large batch deployments.
 Every feature ships through a pull request, every agent action is logged, and every implementation plan is visible to the next person who picks up the ticket.

 We are based in the Netherlands and operate as part of Team K2K.
-The platform is used by solo developers, agencies managing multiple client projects, and engineering teams integrating AI tools into their existing workflows.
+The platform is built for solo developers, agencies managing multiple client projects, and engineering teams integrating AI tools into their existing workflows.

 AI agents as first-class contributors